Health Benefits of Drinking Hot Water: From Weight Loss to Detox

 Conclusion

-So, it would appear there are huge health benefits for you when you change to drinking hot water, and strong advice from the EPA about NOT drinking or cooking with water direct from your hot tap unless you have a filtered tankless water heater.
+So, it would appear there are many benefits of drinking hot water including improved digestion, better circulation, and detoxification.
+However, there is also strong advice from EPA about NOT drinking or cooking with water direct from your hot tap unless you have a filtered tankless water heater.

 If you plan to try it out, always check with your health professional before you do it, and remember the claimed health benefits are just that – claims, as few of them are supported by research from relevant bodies.